sudeshnt/jagota-sales-report/README.md

 npm run dev
 ```

+    Client app will be running on port 3000 & Server will be running on port 8080

 4. Run the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view the frontend app in your browser.
-It'll connect to the local NodeJS server running in the background.
+It'll connect to the local NodeJS server running in the background on [http://localhost:3000](http://localhost:3000).

 5. Launch the test runner in the interactive watch mode.